Unruh-deWitt detectors in quantum superpositions of trajectories: Coherence of the Superposition

-Recall that the sum of Eq.\ (\ref{69}) and (\ref{70}) gives the normalisation of the final state of the detector, conditioned upon the control being measured in the superposition state, Eq.\ (\ref{controlfinal}).
-Equivalently, this is the probability amplitude for the detector-field state conditioned upon the final state of the control:
+where $\delta\varphi = \varphi_1 - \varphi_2$.
+Recall that the sum of Eq.\ ( \ref {69}) and ( \ref {70}) gives the normalisation of the final state of the detector, conditioned upon the control being measured in the superposition state, Eq.\ ( \ref {controlfinal}).
+Equivalently, this is the probability amplitude one obtains when measuring the control-detector-field state in the phase-shifted state Eq.\ ( \ref {controlfinal}):